jaames/iro.js/docs/colorPicker_api.md

 }

-// start listening to the color change event, now colorChangeHandler will be called whenever the color changes example.on("color:change", colorChangeHandler)
+// start listening to the color change event, now colorChangeHandler will be called whenever the color changes example.on('color:change', colorChangeHandler)
 ```

 ### off

-Remove event listeners added with `on`
+Remove event listeners added with `on`.

 **Arguments:**